Accessible Trails in Boulder

 Try Handcycling for Free with OSMP

 If you have a mobility impairment and want to try your hand at all-terrain handcycling before you invest in your own handcycle, come out for a ride with the City of Boulder's Open Space and Mountain Parks (OSMP) staff.
 They do have power assist*, so even people without strong upper bodies can have an opportunity to explore nature.
 If interested, please send an email to Topher Downham at email@example.com.
-We can work out a date and time for you to try one out.
+They can work out a date and time for you to try one out.

 *OSMP allows people experiencing disabilities to use Other Power/Driven Mobility Devices (OPDMDs), including electric-assisted cycles and handcycles.
 E-bikes for any other purpose are not allowed on OSMP trails.